johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-10-30-nswag-generated-c-sharp-client-property-name-clash.md

 }
 ```

+## Conclusion

-Here we have a mechanism for creating a C# client from an Open API / Swagger document which:
+This post takes the tremendous NSwag, and demonstrates a mechanism for using it to create C# clients from an Open API / Swagger documents which:
 - can handle property names with an `@` prefix which might collide with the same property without the prefix
-- uses `decimal` as the preferred number type for floating point numbers
+- use `decimal` as the preferred number type for floating point numbers